antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 * Linux:  `~/.local/share/PolyMC/`

 ### Portable
-In the root directory of the installation... bruh
+In the root directory of the installation